zmdominguez/zmdominguez.github.io/_posts/2019-06-24-debug-options-timber.md

 tags:
 - android
 ---
-xOver the past year, my team have been steadily building a Developer Options screen for our app.
+Over the past year, my team have been steadily building a Developer Options screen for our app.
 It is a simple [`PreferenceScreen`](https://developer.android.com/reference/androidx/preference/PreferenceScreen.html) available on debug builds that aims to help us:
 - figure out what's going on without needing to be attached to a computer
 - test various configurations without re-installing
 - have a host for various experimentations we are trying to explore